I am excited to share with you the difference in the nutritional value of cooked foods vs. raw for your pets!

 Eighty million species of life on the earth, (about 700,000 of which are animals) thrive on raw food.
 In fact, humans are the only ones that apply heat to what they eat.
 Humans on average as a race, die at or below half their potential life span of chronic illness that is largely diet and lifestyle related.
 Domesticated pets also are fed cooked, processed, packaged food that likewise is denatured by heat.
 As a consequence, they suffer human-like chronic ailments including cancer, arthritis and other degenerative diseases.

-If you burn your finger, what happens?
+What if you were to burn your finger, what happens?
 The skin tissue dies.
-Overly apply heat to food and the nutrients are progressively killed/destroyed.
+When you apply heat to food the nutrients are progressively killed/destroyed as the temperature rises.
 It should be well understood and recognized in scientific literature that heat breaks down vitamins, amino acids and produces undesirable cross-linkages in proteins, particularly in meat.

-When food is cooked above 117 degrees F for only three minutes or longer,the following deleterious changes begin and progressively cause increased nutritional damage as higher temperatures are applied over prolonged periods of time:
+When food is cooked above 117 degrees Fahrenheit for only three minutes the following deleterious changes begin and progressively cause increased nutritional damage as temperatures are increased or as they are applied over prolonged periods of time:

 *high temperatures denature protein molecular structure, leading to deficiency of some essential amino acids

 *overly heated fats generate numerous carcinogens including acrolein, nitrosamines, hydrocarbons, and benzopyrene (one of the most potent cancer-causing agents known)

 *natural fibers break down, cellulose is completely changed from its natural condition: it loses its ability to sweep the alimentary canal clean

 *30% to 50% of vitamins and minerals are destroyed

 *100% of enzymes are damaged, the body's enzyme potential is depleted which drains energy needed to maintain and repair tissue and organ systems, thereby shortening the life span.